-While true that grip training for bodybuilding purposes is unnecessary, direct forearm work may be helpful toward an impressive and balanced physique.
-Wrist curls, reverse wrist curls, hammer curls, and reverse curls would all work better than grip training though.
-Nonetheless, many trainees find that gripping on heavy exercises, especially pulling movements, develops their forearms sufficiently; it’s a personal decision.
+While grip training itself is unnecessary for bodybuilding, direct forearm work may contribute toward an impressive and balanced physique.
+Wrist curls, reverse wrist curls, hammer curls, and reverse curls work better than grip training.
+Nonetheless, many trainees find that gripping alone, especially on pulling exercises, develops their forearms well; direct work is a personal call.

 The muscles of the hand and forearm adapted to grip objects.
 These muscles get trained naturally through the essential pulling movements.
 A row should address them sufficiently.
 This counts as grip training.
 Keep in mind that the muscles of the grip will never contribute power.
 They can only maintain it.
 Nonetheless, a strong grip can become a devastating tool in athletics.
 This applies especially in sports such as wrestling or football.